-Policy or Procedure Response Time Frame Emergency Notification and evacuation SSU will use Emergency Notification procedures procedures for alerting the campus whenever there is an immediate threat to the health or community about significant emergencies or safety of students or employees on campus. dangerous situations.
+Policy or Procedure Response Time Frame ---

+Emergency Notification and evacuation SSU will use Emergency Notification procedures procedures for alerting the campus whenever there is an immediate threat to the health or community about significant emergencies or safety of students or employees on campus. dangerous situations.
 Issue Timely Warnings to alert the campus SSU will issue a Timely Warning whenever there is a community about Clery Act crimes that pose threat that a crime is ongoing or may be repeated. a serious or continuing threat to safety.
-Collect crime reports from compute socurity Linear receipt of a submitted (verbal or switten) CCII Collect crime reports from campus security Upon receipt of a submitted (verbal or written) SSU authorities within the institution.
+Collect crime reports from campus security Upon receipt of a submitted (verbal or written) SSU authorities within the institution.
 Misconduct and Grievance Form (Clery Incident Form), a local campus CSA will process the complaint as appropriate, including but not limited to escalation to the University Chancellor and/or local law enforcement authorities on an ongoing basis.
 Copies of reports and related documentation will be maintained by the University Chancellor.
 Request crime statistics from local law SSU will make a request annually with the CA police enforcement in SSU's local jurisdiction department for inclusion in the University's Annual Campus Security and Fire Safety Report.
-Publish an annual security report containing SSU will publish and distribute the Annual Campus campus security policy disclosures and crime Security and Fire Safety Report to all active University statistics for the previous three years. community members by October 1st of each year.
+Publish an annual security report containing SSU will publish and distribute the Annual Campus campus security policy disclosures and crime Security and Fire Safety Report to all active University statistics for the previous three years. community members by October 1 st of each year.